 That’s a pretty big deal, considering he has one of the most popular and longest running podcasts in the world.
 So why was her episode so popular?
 In short, she’s really smart and knows a helluva lot about how to live a healthy life.

 She’s also a regular guest on Joe Rogan’s podcast, having appeared three times, and in every episode she dives into a super detailed approach about how she lives her life, including what she eats, how she exercises, and so much more.

-She is one of the most intelligent and fascinating people I’ve ever heard and she shares some impressive, and eye-opening insights into how to help your body and mind thrive.
+She is one of the most intelligent and fascinating people I’ve ever heard.
+I pay close attention to what she says and always take away impressive, and eye-opening insights into how to help your body and mind thrive.

 Who is Rhonda Patrick?

 First, you probably want to know who she is.

 She graduated from the University of Tennessee with a Ph.D.
 In biomedical science, and since then Dr. Rhonda Patrick has been doing extensive research on various parts of the aging process, cancer issues, and nutrition overall.
 After doing much research at St. Jude, Children’s Hospital Oakland, and Salk Institute for Biological Sciences, it is no wonder that Dr. Patrick is renowned for her incredible intelligence and research.